Toric principal bundles, piecewise linear maps and Tits buildings: Introduction

-The abstract simplicial complex $\Delta(G)$ has a natural geometric realization.
-That is, there is a topological space $\B(G)$ such that each simplex in $\Delta(G)$ can be identified with a subset of $\B(G)$ homeomorphic to a simplicial cone (in some Euclidean space).
-The space $\B(G)$ is obtained by gluing these simplicial cones whenever the corresponding simplices have a common subsimplex.
-While in our notation, we distinguish between the building as an abstract simplicial complex (namely $\Delta(G)$) and as a topological space (namely $\B(G)$), by abuse of terminology we refer to both $\Delta(G)$ and $\B(G)$ as the building associated to $G$.
+While in our notation, we distinguish between the building as an abstract simplicial complex, i.e. $\Delta(G)$, and as a topological space, i.e. $\B(G)$, by abuse of terminology we refer to both $\Delta(G)$ and $\B(G)$ as the Tits building of $G$.